DHTMLX/docs-suite/docs/grid/api/history/removeall_method.md

 # removeAll()

-@short: clears the entire history and the redo stack
+@short: clears the entire Grid history and the redo stack

 :::note
-If the module is disabled, the operation is ignored, and the `error` event is triggered.
+If the module is disabled, the operation is ignored, and the [`error`](grid/api/history/error_event.md) event is triggered.
 :::

 @signature: {'removeAll(): void;'}